7 Content Curation Tools for 202118 min read

 If you’re in the social media game and struggle to find enough good stuff to share, then these 7 content curation tools will get you started in 2021.

-It may not be over quite yet, but 2020 has already been a year.
-The priorities and values of the human race have changed massively, and after a global pandemic, we’re sure we can all agree that the top of everyone’s list is…to perfect their content curation strategy.
+Since a global pandemic, the priorities and values of the human race have changed massively.
+However, we’re sure we can all agree that the top of everyone’s list is…to perfect their content curation strategy.

 Unlike most of the tools in this list, Quuu is exclusively a content curation platform and the only one in which every piece of content is hand-picked and reviewed by humans – that’s us!
 We also place prominence on one of the most important aspects of curation; actually sharing the content.
 We know we should be modest and stick ourselves in the middle of this list, somewhere, but much like a stage parent, we’re promoting our kid because we believe it’s the best.